paiqo/Databricks-VSCode/README.md

 Each filetype can either be exported as raw/source file (.scala, .py, .sql, .r) or, if supported, also as a notebook (.ipynb).
 This is also very important if you want to upload a local file as these also have to match these extension and will be ignored otherwise!
 For active development it is recommended to use `.ipynb` format as this also allows you to execute your local code against a running Databricks cluster - see [Notebook Kernel](#notebook-kernel).

-If you prefer raw/source files (e.g. for better Git integration), you may also consider using [Code Cells](https://code.visualstudio.com/docs/python/jupyter-support-py#_jupyter-code-cells) be setting ```"useCodeCells" = true``` for your corresponding connection.
-Please be aware that this does currently not work properly with the [Notebook Kernel](#notebook-kernel)!

 All these settings can either be configured on a global/user or on a workspace level.
 The recommendation is to use workspace configurations and then to include the localSyncFolders into your workspace for easy access to your notebooks and sync to GIT.
 Using a workspace configuration also allows you to separate different Databricks Connections completely - e.g. for different projects.